Staying fit and active with disability

 Some activities that you may be able to try include:

-• Adaptive sports, finding a sport based on your disability and searching local clubs near you for any inclusive or adaptive options
+- adaptive sports, finding a sport based on your disability and searching local clubs near you for any inclusive or adaptive options; and

 Tips for exercising with a disability

-Before starting any exercise plan talk to your GP or a Personal Trainer to make sure the plan is right for you and suits your abilities.
+Before starting any exercise plan talk to your doctor to make sure the plan is right for you and suits your abilities.
 You don’t want to be injuring yourself because your exercise routine isn’t the best fit for you.

 Some tips for getting the most out of exercise and activity, include: